-Our Father, our King! forgive and pardon all our iniquities.

 Our Father, our King! blot out our transgressions, and make them pass away from before thine eyes.
 Our Father, our King! erase in thine abundant mercies all the records of our guilt.
 Our Father, our King! bring us back in perfect repentance unto thee.
 Our Father, our King! send a perfect healing to the sick of thy people.
 Our Father, our King! rend the evil judgment decreed against us.
 Our Father, our King! let thy remembrance of us be for good.